Impeachment takeaways: Trump’s iron grip, McConnell delivers

 Alexander said House prosecutors had proved the charges against the president, but said they didn’t rise to an impeachable offense.

-“The question is not whether the president did it, but whether the United States Senate or the American people should decide what to do about what he did,’’ Alexander said last week in becoming the decisive vote against witnesses and documents.
-“I believe that the Constitution provides that the people should make that decision in the presidential election that begins in Iowa.’’
+“The question is not whether the president did it,” but whether the Senate should decide what to do about it, Alexander said last week in becoming the decisive vote against witnesses and documents.
+“I believe the Constitution provides that the people should make that decision in the presidential election.’’

 Sen. Lisa Murkowski, R-Alaska, called the president’s actions “shameful and wrong.”
 But she said the proper response to Trump’s behavior was “not to disenfranchise nearly 63 million Americans” — who voted for Trump in 2016 — by removing him from the ballot.